Pylons/pyramid/docs/narr/views.rst

-Such a registration as the one directly above implies that the view name will be ``my_view``, registered with a ``context`` argument that matches any model type, using no permission, registered against requests with any request method / request type / request param / route name / containment.
+Such a registration as the one directly above implies that the view name will be ``my_view``, registered with a ``context`` argument that matches any model type, using no permission, registered against requests with any request method, request type, request param, route name, or containment.

 The mere existence of a ``@view_config`` decorator doesn't suffice to perform view configuration.
 To make :app:`Pyramid` process your